check-spelling-sandbox/grpc-swift/docs/api.md

 - The extension uses a type you own, either as a return type or as a non-default argument.
-- The extension is prefixed with a name which will avoid avoid ambiguity (such as the name of your module).
+- The extension is prefixed with a name which will avoid ambiguity (such as the name of your module).

 **Examples**